How to Stop Your Dog From Peeing & Pooping in the House: 11 Tips & FAQ

 5. Use Treats

 Let’s face it, most dogs are food and treat-driven.
-Even those that seem ignorant of your wishes and aren’t necessarily interested in making you happy will usually respond to the promise of tasty snacks.
+Even those who seem ignorant of your wishes and aren’t necessarily interested in making you happy will usually respond to the promise of tasty snacks.
 You can use this to your advantage and give your pup a treat when it successfully goes outside.

 In time, the dog will learn that going outside leads to a positive response while going inside gets no response and once you are confident that they have grasped the need to toilet outside, you can gradually reduce and eventually eliminate the giving of treats.